Intermediate mass-ratio inspirals in a dense dark-matter environment: Effects of the initial dark-matter distribution: Evolution equations for the binary and dark matter

 The formalism that we use for incorporating feedback from dynamical friction onto the DM distribution function was presented in~\cite{Kavanagh:2020cfn}, which characterized the scattering processes in terms of ``influxes'' and ``outfluxes'' of particles at a given specific energy.
 We use a notation similar to that used in~\cite{Nichols:2023ufs}.
 A key element of the formalism is the differential rate (probability per orbital period) for particles with energy $\mathcal E - \Delta \mathcal E$ to scatter to an energy $\mathcal E$.
 Its expression was given in~\cite{Kavanagh:2020cfn}:

+where $T_2 = 2 \pi r_2 / v_2$ is the orbital period of the secondary.
 The change in energy $\Delta \mathcal E$ is parameterized in terms of the impact parameter $b$ of a DM particle scattering with the secondary.
 The total scattering rate at a given energy is obtained by integrating over all allowed changes in energy $\Delta \mathcal E$,

 The evolution of the distribution function due to DF feedback is governed by the balance of particles scattering out of and into each specific energy:

 We introduced the notation $h(\mathcal E, \Delta \mathcal E)$ for the ratio of the density of states at energy $\mathcal E - \Delta \mathcal E$ to that at $\mathcal E$: